STAS Running Coach for Claude

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states 'Call this only after the user explicitly confirms the exact full text shown for that preview.'
-Also notes the server updates only if the section hash matches the preview, providing clear context on when and when not to use.
+It provides a clear condition: 'Call this only after the user explicitly confirms the exact full text shown for that preview.'
+This gives good usage context but does not explicitly state when not to use or list alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.